vladyslav-pyrch/EmployeeService/Readme.md

 ﻿Employee Web Service made on the .Net Core platform.
-The service should be able to:
+The service is able to:

 1. Add employees, the Id of the added employee should come in response.
 2. Delete employees by Id.